benbeezy/hivemind_esp32/README.md

 5) Select part (Tools -> Port -> YOUR BOARD PORT)
 6) Upload (button on the top left with an arrow)

+## Issues you might have
+1) esptool.py crashing for no real reason
+  - to fix this drop the upload speed down, try 115200

 ## Board design
 Schematic overview | Back of board | Front of board
 --- | --- | ---